-As we become a more digital society, we depend heavily on data.
-Behavioral intent data tells business decision-makers where they should be focusing their energy to increase their sales.
+As we become a more digital society, we are becoming increasingly dependent on data — so being able to use and understand that data bears enormous value.
+Behavioral intent data tells decision-makers where they should be focusing their energy to increase their sales.
 Intent means doing something with a purpose.
 Therefore, the more likely someone is to research before buying, the more likely we can glean their intent from the data trails they leave behind.

-How to Make the Most of Our Data
+How to Make the Most of Your Data

 What form should the data be in to give us the most effective processes for using it?
 The form we store the data in should be flexible enough to provide us with the information we need when we need it.